 - Card Description: Enter the text to appear on the card that users see in the user dashboard and in the library.

-- Skill Objectives: Choose the skills in the Skill Profile that this resource applies to.
+- Skill Objectives: Type a skill name in the field to search for skills.
+Choose the skills that this resource builds.
 If you need a custom skill added, you can click the Request a custom skill objective link to contact customer support.
-Adding a custom objective requires at least 24 hours.
+Adding a custom skill objective requires at least 24 hours.

 - Advanced Settings: Click this heading to open a section where you can change the Cover Image of the custom resource.
 Click the Browse button to choose a different cover image.